-TON COVID-19 case counts increased this week
+TON COVID-19 case counts continue to increase

-This week, six new cases were identified on the Tohono O'odham Nation.
+Ten new COVID-19 cases identified this week among Tohono O'odham Nation members has risen the Nation's risk level to SUBSTANTIAL for COVID-19 transmission.
 Please continue wearing masks, maintaining 6 feet distance from others, and avoiding gatherings and crowds.
 These precautions are encouraged even if you are vaccinated.
-TONHC encourages all eligible adults to get vaccinated as soon as possible.
+TONHC encourages all eligible adults get vaccinated as soon as possible.